What should I do when my calf experiences pain?

 - Tightened and painful calf upon prolonged walking

-- Custom foot orthoses︰To prescribe according to the biomechanical deviation of the patient’s foot to correct the heel deviation and reduce the excessive mechanical forces on the calf-Achilles complex.
+- Custom foot orthoses︰To prescribe according to the biomechanical deviation of the people foot to correct the heel deviation and reduce the excessive mechanical forces on the calf-Achilles complex.

 - Proper fitting of shoes：To reduce the burden on the calf muscles